-There are a number of highly sophisticated tools have been developed to predict the likely invasiveness of plants, (eg Pheloung 1999, and the EPPO Guidelines for information required for a Plant Pest Risk Analysis) and fish, (Copp, 2005 a).
+There are a number of highly sophisticated tools have been developed to predict the likely invasiveness of plants, (eg Pheloung 1999, and the EPPO Guidelines for information required for a Plant Pest Risk Analysis32)33 and fish, (Copp, 2005 a).

 These detailed tools may be useful where the resources to undertake a full risk assessment are available.
 However, it may be more appropriate that simple 5-10 question taxon specific risk assessments are developed by stakeholders and used to assess species that businesses consider purchasing for the first time.
 For instance, a fish species with a requirement for tropical conditions is unlikely to become established in most of Europe.
 By providing these, traders' buying decisions may be influenced so that no purchase is made and so no further investment in the risk assessment is require.
-If these tools are developed co-operatively great understanding and trust will develop.
+If these tools are questionnaires in respect of animal species..